 As a present for my 50th birthday, my other long-suffering half treated me to a surprise trip to Bruges.
 We flew Ryanair from Edinburgh to Brussels International airport (BRU), thereafter changing to the rail network where we took a train to Bruges.

-We found the service efficient with clean trains and professional staff – a vast difference from what we put up with here in the UK.
-On arrival in Bruges, we grabbed a taxi, of which there were plenty outside the station who took us to our hotel for the bargain sum of €12.
+We found the service efficient with clean trains and professional staff – a vast difference from what we put up with in the UK.
+On arrival in Bruges, we grabbed a taxi, of which there were plenty directly outside the station who took us to our hotel for the bargain sum of €12.

-In the city center’s Burg square, the 14th-century Stadhuis (City Hall) has an ornately carved ceiling.
+In the city centre’s Burg square, the 14th-century Stadhuis (City Hall) has an ornately carved ceiling.
 Nearby, Markt square features the 13th-century belfry with a 47-bell carillon and a nosebleed-inducing 83 metre tower with stunning panoramic views across the city.
 The square has to be one of the prettiest locations in Bruges.
 Designed like a wheel, the main shopping streets run off the central square like spokes.
 On the periphery is where you will find a large number of cafés and restaurants offering outdoor dining and drinking – the perfect place for people watching.

 If you want some more information prior to visiting, the Bruges Tourist Board are an excellent source and can be found here.